protohaven/printed_materials/common-tools/lathe_wood.typ

   )
 )<lathe-turning-speeds>

+== Drive Belt Positions

+The wood lathe has an adjustable drive belt for supporting different speed ranges.

+The drive belt can be set in three positions:

+#figure(
+  caption: [Drive belt speed ranges.], table(
+    columns: (auto, auto),
+    inset: 10pt,
+    align: (horizon + left, horizon + right),
+    stroke: none,
+    table.header(
+      [*Speed*], [*Range (RPM)*],
+    ),
+    table.hline(),
+    [High],   [135–3500],
+    [Medium], [80–2000],
+    [Low],    [40–970],
+  )
+)<drive-belt-speeds>

+For the vast majority of turning projects, the belt should be left in the high setting:

+#figure(
+  image("images/lathe_wood-drive_belt_high.jpeg", height: 3in),
+  caption: [
+    The wood lathe drive belt in the high setting position.
+  ],
+)

+If your project requires the torque of a lower position, please as a shop tech for assistance in moving the belt.

+// 9.12 Speed Change
+// 1.
+Disconnect lathe from power source.
+// 2.
+Open belt access door.
+// 3.
+Loosen lock handle (A, Figure 31) and lift up
+// handle (B) to raise motor.
+Tighten lock handle
+// (A) to hold motor in raised position.
+// 4.
+There should be sufficient slack in the belt to
+// reposition it to the other steps on the sheaves.
+// The label on the access door shows the
+// required belt position.
+// 5.
+Loosen lock handle (A) and lower motor to
+// tension belt.
+Be sure that the Poly-V grooves of
+// the belt seat properly in corresponding groove
+// of sheave.
+Do not overtension; a very light
+// pressure on the tension handle (B) is adequate
+// to prevent belt slippage.
+// 6.
+Tighten lock handle (A).

 == Basic Operation: Spindle Turning

 === Setting up

 + Engage both emergency stops.
 + Set the speed control to zero.
++ If needed, set the belt position for the appropriate range of turning speeds.
 + Slide the tailstock and banjo away from the headstock.
 + Install a drive center, faceplate, or chuck to accept the workpiece.
 + Secure the workpiece in the lathe with a center in the tailstock.